Committed to Excellence

 All damaged traffic signals should be reported immediately to the University Park Police Department by dialing 9-1-1 or 214-363-3000.

-A written petition from a majority of the property owners along both sides of the street should be forwarded to the Director of Public Works at City Hall - 3800 University Blvd, University Park, TX 75205.
+A written petition from a clear majority of the property owners along both sides of the street should be forwarded to the Director of Public Works at City Hall - 3800 University Blvd, University Park, TX 75205.
 The request should describe the requested restriction (i.e., No Parking, 2-Hour - Weekdays / 8 a.m. to 5 p.m., and etc).
 Any parking change requires City Council action.

 You should contact the Police Department at immediately.